Turkvision Song Contest

-The Turkvision Song Contest (TSC, Türkvizyon Şarkı Yarışması), also known as the Türkvizyon Song Contest, is a recurring song contest created by Turkish music channel TMB TV, inspired by the format of the Eurovision Song Contest.
+The Turkvision Song Contest (TSC, Türkvizyon Şarkı Yarışması), also known as the Türkvizyon Song Contest, is a song competition created by Turkish music channel TMB TV, inspired by the format of the Eurovision Song Contest.
 The first edition took place in Eskişehir, Turkey in December 2013.
-Countries and regions which were Turkic-speaking and of Turkic ethnicity are eligible to participate in the song contest.
+Countries and regions which are Turkic-speaking and of Turkic ethnicity are eligible to participate.
 The contest was last held on 20 December 2020 as an online event hosted from Istanbul, Turkey.
+Several cancellations followed, and the future of the event remains uncertain.

 History

-Turkvision is a song contest which was created by TÜRKSOY in cooperation with the Turkish music channel TMB TV.
-Based on the similar format of the Eurovision Song Contest, Turkvision focuses primarily on participating Turkic countries and regions.
+According to an October 2013 statement on the official website Turkvision.info: "Turkvision is a new contest inspired of Eurovision song contest.
+While Eurovision focuses in European countries, Turkvision is a contest whose participants are mainly from Turkish countries or Turkish spoken countries."
+Turkvision was actually a song contest which was created by TÜRKSOY in cooperation with the Turkish music channel TMB TV.
 The participating countries and regions had to take part in the Semi Final.
 A juror from each nation awarded between 1 and 10 points for every entry, except their own.
 An amount of 12 to 15 nations qualified for the Grand Final where the jury determined the winner.
 TÜRKSOY stated that televoting would be introduced in the future, but this never took place.

-Hosting of the Turkvision Song Contest takes place in the country or region that also hosts the Turkic Capital of Culture.
+Hosting of the Turkvision Song Contest took place in the country or region that also hosted the Turkic Capital of Culture instead of the previous year's winning country.